“It’s the most wonderful time of the year.”

 Hang wreaths on a coat hanger, cover with a clear dry cleaner bag, and hang on the rafters of your attic or storage building.

 Artificial trees tend to get dirty and rumpled when not stored properly.
 An easy way to keep an artificial tree fresh year after year is to shrink-wrap it.
 Using heavy-duty plastic wrap found in any grocery store, wrap the tree from top to bottom (with limbs removed and stored separately or folded in, of course).
 When it’s time to unwrap next year, simply cut a slit up the wrapping with scissors or a sharp knife and it falls right off.

 Store taper candles wrapped in tissue paper in a paper towel roll laying flat.
 Always keep them in a climate controlled environment to prevent melting in the summer heat.

 Save yourself time next year by thoroughly labeling everything.
 From the boxes full of ornaments to the light strings, put a label on it.
 Labels make everything easier to find and easier to assemble when the most wonderful time of the year rolls around again.

-If you have storage needs, contact a Byler storage professional.
+If you have storage needs, contact an Ulrich Lifestyle storage professional.
 Whether Christmas ornaments or lawn ornaments, they have the storage solutions you seek.